raketbizdev/raketbizdev/README.md

 ## Ruby Gem
 - [encryptable](https://rubygems.org/gems/encryptable) - A simple encryption and decryption library for Ruby  and Ruby on Rails applications.
+- [xendit-ruby](https://github.com/rnopal/xendit-ruby) - This library is the abstraction of Xendit API for access from applications written with Ruby/Rails.

 ## WordPress Plugin
 - [google-maps-gutenberg-block](https://github.com/raketbizdev/google-maps-gutenberg-block) - A WordPress Gutenberg block plugin to embed Google Maps into your posts and pages.